prog4biol/evop2026/EVOP_Python_2026.md

 1. Open the interactive interpreter.
-Type `python3` in the terminal window (`ipython` is another interactive terminal).
+Type `python3` in the terminal window
 2. Use the `print()` function to print something to the screen.
 Make sure to use parenthesis `()`, quotes `""` like in the example.

 #### Python Scripts